tensorpack/tensorpack/examples/DoReFa-Net/README.md

 ## Use

++ Install TensorFlow>=1.7.
+For TensorFlow<1.7, you can use an earlier implementation of `dorefa.py` at [here](https://github.com/tensorpack/tensorpack/blob/58529de18e9bdad1bab31aed9c397a8f340e7f94/examples/DoReFa-Net/dorefa.py)

 + Install tensorpack and scipy.

 + Look at the docstring in `*-dorefa.py` to see detailed usage and performance.